srimanh/Ecommerce-Follow-Along/README.md

 ## 🌟 Milestone 14:
 This milestone focused on integrating the Delete Product functionality, allowing users to remove products permanently.
 A confirmation prompt ensures accidental deletions are avoided

+## 🌟 Milestone 15:
+Implement a responsive navigation bar using React and Tailwind CSS to enable smooth navigation between different pages in the application.